 This is the fun part…or for some, maybe it’s the overwhelming part.
 Long before we started thinking about when we were going to paint the exterior, we were thinking about exterior paint colors.

-We go on a lot of walks around our neighborhood on a regular basis.
+We go on a lot of walks around our neighborhood regularly.
 One thing that we were looking for was colors that were used on other homes.
+Before we went to the paint store to get samples, we had it narrowed down to a few shades we wanted to test.

 Many of the homes surrounding ours are newer and more of a craftsman style with earthy paint tones.
 We wanted to choose something that would be dramatic, earthy, more modern, and fit in better with our neighborhood.

-We had seen a dark green with tan trim on some other homes nearby and loved the way it looked.
+We had seen a dark green with a tan trim combination on some other homes nearby and loved the way it looked.

-By choosing a white trim, we got the more dramatic look we were going for.
+By choosing a white trim, we got the more dramatic high-contrast look we were going for.

-We used Behr Black Bamboo for the siding, Behr In The Moment for the front door, and Palais White for the garage door and trim.
+After testing a few different colors, we landed on Behr Black Bamboo for the home’s siding, Behr In The Moment for the front door, and Palais White for the fascia, garage door, door frames, and window frames.

 Further Reading – Need more help choosing paint colors?
 Check out the BEHR Designer Collection for a set of 30 fool-proof colors.